 What a weekend!!!
 Our time in Liverpool exceeded all expectations and was one of the best running weekends I’ve had in a long time.
+Thank you very much to RunFit Expo for organising my entry.
 The city was buzzing and the atmosphere during the races was electric.
 After arriving in Liverpool the Friday evening, there was a quick chance to explore the Albert Dock before an early night ahead of a busy weekend.
 We were very lucky to be based right by the Marks and Spencer Bank Arena (formally the Echo Arena) which was the heart of the race weekend.
 If you’re thinking of running the marathon I would recommend looking at the hotels close to the start, as it really saves time and hassle on race day.

 I was up bright and early Saturday for the 5k run.
 The sun was shining, it was warm and everyone was in good spirits.
 The race set off in waves which meant a bit of a waiting around but allowed the course to not feel congested despite the volume of runners.
 The route took us round the Albert dock, up to the three graces (including the iconic Liverbuilding) and back towards the prom where we finished inside the arena.
 In all honesty the route is a bit of a blur I was too busy enjoying the company, and the 30 or so minutes flew by.
 My legs didn’t feel as fresh as I would have liked but I reminded myself I wasn’t racing on Sunday.
 It was just a training run for my ultra (or so I thought).